 Analog or IP?

 The first thing to consider when buying the analogue or digital equipment is where you will be using it and why you are using it.

 The number of phone users in your office is one important consideration.
 If you use IP phones, you can have more extensions than you can with only analogue phones.

 2. Line appearance and extension appearance

 Some businesses want the ability to see and select phone lines or extensions right on their telephone, a feature called line or extension appearance.
 So if you want to have a line or extension appearance for your office, choose IP phones.

 Some offices are already wired for analogue telephones at each workstation.
 If you are wiring a brand new office and you are already putting computers at each desk, IP phones can save you the money and headaches of putting in two separate sets of wires.

 Advantages of IP Phone at a Glance

-On a final note, there are many choices for IT professionals for businesses who can work with phone systems in today’s marketplace.
+On a final note, there are many choices for IT professionals for businesses that can work with phone systems in today’s marketplace.
 If you don’t know which business phone system provider to suit your business, you are always welcome to contact us and IT Solution will be happy to let you know how it’s going.